Dist m4ri 0.0.1.alpha

 For a quantum CSS code, matrix H=Hx and either G=Hz or L=Lx matrices are needed.

-All matrices with entries in GF(2) should have the same number of columns, n, and obey the following orthogonality conditions: $$H_XH_Z^T=0,\quad H_XL_Z^T=0,\quad L_XH_Z^T=0,\quad L_XL_Z^T=I,$$ where \(I\) is an identity matrix.
-Notice that the latter identity is not required; it is sufficient that Lx and Lz matrices have the same full row rank =k, the dimension of the code, each row of Lx has a non-zero scalar product with a row of Lz, and vice versa.
+All matrices with entries in GF(2) should have the same number of columns, n, and obey the following orthogonality conditions: $$H_XH_Z^T=0,\ \ \ \ H_XL_Z^T=0,\ \ \ \ L_XH_Z^T=0,\ \ \ \ L_XL_Z^T=I,$$ where \(I\) is an identity matrix.
+Notice that the latter identity is not required; it is sufficient that matrices Lx, Lz, and the product \(L_XL_Z^T\) have the same full row rank \(k\), which is also the dimension of the code (number of encoded qubits).

 How it works: RW algorithm (method=1)